AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 ## Permissions {#permissions}

-To use the content copy tool, the user must be assigned to the **Deployment Manager** role in the source and target environments.
+To use the Content Copy feature, the user must be assigned to the **Deployment Manager** role in the source and target environments.

 ## Create a content set {#create-content-set}